hnajjar3/WaveSense/README.md

 - **Real-Time Plotting:** Visualize live data streams with a customizable number of data points.
 - **Dark Mode:** Toggle between light and dark themes for better visibility.
-- **Data Recording:** Record incoming data and save it as a JSON file.
+- **Data Recording:** Record incoming data using a web worker and save it as a JSON file.
 - **Dynamic Axis Scaling:** Adjust the y-axis range and the number of x-axis points dynamically.
 - **Channel Selection:** Choose between different data channels.
 - **Screen Lock:** Freeze the chart to pause live updates without stopping the application.